Raritan Bay Union: History

-Raritan Bay Union the community was started by Marcus Spring and his wife Rebecca Buffum Spring (1811–1911).
+Raritan Bay Union was started by Marcus Spring and his wife Rebecca Buffum Spring (1811–1911).

 Theodore Dwight Weld was in charge of the connected boarding school, active from 1854 until c.
 1861.

 Maud Honeyman Green writes, "The Union established a progressive boarding school that was a pioneer in co-education.
 Girl students were encouraged to speak in public, engage in sports, and act in plays, activities that were frowned upon in other schools.
 Abolitionists Angelina Grimké and Sarah Moore Grimké were teachers in the school, which was run by Angelina’s husband, Theodore D. Weld.
 Several other noted reformers came to teach and lecture at the school.
-The Welds’ school operated until about 1861."
+The Welds’ school operated until about 1861.

 Others who lived at Raritan Bay Union included Charles Kingsley, Caroline Kirkland, and James G. Birney.
 The early women's rights activist Clarina I. H. Nichols left her two youngest children at Raritan Bay Union when she set out with the New England Emigrant Aid Company for Kansas Territory in 1855.